cpswarm/swarm_functions/kinematics_exchanger/README.md

 # kinematics_exchanger

-This ROS package that allows to exchange kinematic properties such as velocity or position between multiple cyber physical systems (CPSs) in a swarm.
+This ROS package allows to exchange kinematic properties such as velocity or position between multiple cyber physical systems (CPSs) in a swarm.

 ## Dependencies
 This package depends on the [CPSwarm ROS Messages](https://github.com/cpswarm/cpswarm_msgs).
 The communication between CPSs is based on the [CPSwarm Communication Library](https://github.com/cpswarm/swarmio).